2022 Year in Review - Palo Alto

 #3 It's Not 2008 - There are many factors in our current economy that will keep prices from dropping like they did during the last housing downturn.
 Between jobs continuing to increase, a limited supply of inventory and significantly fewer homeowners facing late mortgage payments or foreclosure, prices should remain fairly stable.
 I believe the biggest risk to Silicon Valley is continued and significant layoffs from some of the area’s biggest employers.

-The reSolve Group works with purpose and determination to find the best solutions for clients’ real estate needs.
+The Resolve Group works with purpose and determination to find the best solutions for clients’ real estate needs.
 They bring together a complementary set of skills to deliver innovative, yet practical real estate services for sophisticated buyers and sellers.